Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 possible as well, but if I don't want to deal with setting up a folder for a single transfer, my favorite option is [Bitwarden Send](https://bitwarden.com/products/send/).
-I get the full features for free by running my own instance, but this is legitimately one tool I'm more okay using the hosted version of: by its nature, these files are meant to be emphemeral and auto-delete after a preset number of days of your choosing.
-That is more comfortable to me than letting years of random stuff (including tax returns at one point, yikes!) just accumulate in someone else's computer, which is what the cloud ultimatly is.
+I get the full features for free by running my own instance, but this is legitimately one tool I'm more okay using the hosted version of: by its nature, these files are meant to be ephemeral and auto-delete after a preset number of days of your choosing.
+That is more comfortable to me than letting years of random stuff (including tax returns at one point, yikes!) just accumulate in someone else's computer, which is what the cloud ultimately is.

 The 3rd point has a few potential solutions, from the super-manual (every month, copy the files to a USB SSD, stick that SSD in a safe deposit box) to the completely hands-off (pay for an encrypted backup service).